Yolanda-Ling-Li/517-Program-2-Rails/README.md

 * When a library is deleted, any list or items relate to this library will be deleted, so does book.
 In other words, when you delete a library, you are deleting all books and records according to this library, and when you destroy a book, you are destroying every records relate to this book.

-Anyone can sign up as a student using their email, name and password.
-After signing up, they can perform the following tasks: